DonAurelio/geopython-2021/README.md

 vagrant@vagrant:~$ sudo docker-compose ps
 ```

-Open the browser at [http://localhost:8080](http://localhost:8080) two display the JupyterLab interface and [http://localhost:8081](http://localhost:8081) for the open data cube explorer.
-If you got "Internal Server Error" at [http://localhost:8081](http://localhost:8081) this is because we don't have indexed images, so don't worry, we will solve this later.
-Follow the instructions given the inde notebooks on this order:
+Open the browser at [http://localhost:8080](http://localhost:8080) to display the JupyterLab interface and [http://localhost:8081](http://localhost:8081) for the open data cube explorer.
+If you got "Internal Server Error" in the explorer, don't worry, this is because we don't have indexed images in the data cube database, we will solve this later.

+Follow the instructions given the in the notebooks on this order and enjoy your journey !!

-1. Product definition and indexing.ipynb
+1. Sentinel 2 - Product definition.ipynb
-2. NDVI Analysis.ipynb
+2. Sentinel 2 - Image Indexing.ipynb
+3. Sentinel 2 - Normalized Vegetation Index (NDVI).ipynb